mindwind/my-draft/note/english_phrases.md

 ## Every
-- every now and then = sometimes
-  Every now and then you hear some bombs bursting.
+- every now and then = every so often = sometimes Every now and then you hear some bombs bursting.